 Each campus has a Campus Advisory Team (CAT) comprised of administrators, campus and district staff, parents, and community members.
 The team provides input on the Campus Improvement Plan (CIP) and the campus's goals and strategies for improving student achievement.
 Members are selected by the school administration at the beginning of each school year.
 Contact the campus directly for more information.

 Title I Advisory Committees

-Parents on Title I campuses have the opportunity to participate in Title I Advisory Committee meetings at the campus and district level.
-The meetings provide parents the opportunity to provide feedback on title guidelines, parent involvement policies and the use of Title I funds.
+Parents on Title I campuses have the opportunity to participate in Title I Advisory Committee meetings at the campus and district levels.
+The meetings provide parents the opportunity to provide feedback on title guidelines, parent involvement policies, and the use of Title I funds.

 Home Access Center (HAC)